LIM LAB

 WELCOME TO BIOMATERIALS & MECHANOTRANSDUCTION LAB

-Our group aims to regulate cell function and fate via applying biomaterial cues (chemical and topographical micro/nanopatterning, surface energy tuning) and mechanical signals (fluid flow-induced shear stress, stretch, impulsive pressurization) and through co-regulatory effects from biomaterial and mechanical signals.
-Further, by integrating molecular engineering (RNA interference or overexpression) of key signaling molecules, e.g., FAK, ROCK, cadherin, and NF-κB, we aim to reveal the role of focal adhesion, cytoskeletal tension, cell-cell interaction, and immune response in cells sensing and responding to biomaterials and mechanical signals.
-The crosstalk between extracellular milieus and cell signaling cascades in cell-biomaterial interaction and mechanotransduction revealed through our study will provide high impact mechanistic data for biomaterials science, mechanobiology, and regenerative medicine (see more RESEARCH).
+Our group aims to direct cell function and fate via biomaterial cues (chemical and topographical micro- and nano-patterned substrates) and mechanical loading signals (mechanical stretch, fluid shear) and through biomaterial-mechanical co-control.
+Further, by investigating key mechano-signaling molecules, including FAK, ROCK, Nesprin, Cadherin, and NF-κB, we aim to reveal the regulatory role of focal adhesion, cytoskeletal tension, cytoskeleton-nucleoskeleton link, cell-cell junction, and immune response in cells sensing and responding to biomaterial and mechanical loading environments.
+Our investigation of the engineered extracellular milieus and molecular signaling cascades in cell-biomaterial interaction and cell mechanotransduction will provide high impact mechanistic data for biomaterials science, mechanobiology, and regenerative medicine.
+See more RESEARCH.

 Link to:

-Dept. of Mechanical and Materials Engineering (formerly EM & ME)
+Dept. of Mechanical and Materials Engineering; Faculty Page

 College of Engineering